baveet256/CS-notes/LLD/Complete Notes.md

 	Inheritance hierarchy  :
 			It can provide some relieve but if varieties of classes arrive then it will just complicate the whole system.
 			Start from basic reasoning, identify the parts of system in 2: static and dynamic things. make the dynamic part flexible to extend and it should not block or bother the static part.
+Robot example :  talk, walk, fly were some problems.

-			> 	In the Robot example, talk,walk,fly were some problems.
-So just put them in seperate classes, then in runtime we can make objects dynamically with the requirement
-			> 	 Main class if often called client, as it has no algo's, just reference to different strategies (here its talk, walk, fly)
-			> 	 Talkable is an abstract class and its children can be many strategies, so if a new talking pattern comes, then it can be integrated here, just make a new child with that talking.
+	So just put them in seperate classes, then in runtime we can make objects dynamically with the requirement Main class if often called client, as it has no algo's, just reference to different strategies (here its talk, walk, fly), Talkable is an abstract class and its children can be many strategies, so if a new talking pattern comes, then it can be integrated here, just make a new child with that talking.
 Similarly, for fly and walk too.

-	Favour composition over inheritence
+Favor composition over inheritence